chyinan/dolby-encoder-gui/README.md

 ## Overview

-Dolby Encoding Engine GUI is a lightweight Electron + Vue 3 desktop helper that wraps the existing Dolby encoding command line (`encode.exe`).
-It provides a friendly interface for selecting input/output files, switching between Atmos EC3 and Atmos M4A encoding profiles, monitoring real-time logs, and displaying progress as reported by the encoder.
+Dolby Encoding Engine GUI is a lightweight Electron + Vue 3 desktop helper that wraps the existing bridge command line (`encode.exe`).
+This helper executable simply forwards parameters to the official Dolby `dee.exe` suite.
+The GUI provides a friendly interface for selecting input/output files, switching between Atmos EC3 and Atmos M4A encoding profiles, monitoring real-time logs, and displaying progress as reported by the encoder.

 ## Key Features